-Its potent psychoactive effects aside, this California staple is usually counted on for its medical benefits in relieving pain, stress, insomnia, lack of appetite, and muscle spasms, among others.
+Its potent psychoactive effects aside, this California staple is usually counted on for its potential medical benefits in relieving pain, stress, insomnia, lack of appetite, and muscle spasms, among others.

 Treasured by recreational users for its euphoric and happy effects, this progenitor of many other popular West Coast varieties is also credited by medical marijuana users for improving migraines, ADD/ADHD, stress disorder, and other illnesses.

-Look past the name’s negative connotation, and you’ll enjoy this fruity and citrusy variety’s uplifting effects as well as its medical benefits in aiding patients struggling with fatigue, stress or depression.
+Look past the name’s negative connotation, and you’ll enjoy this fruity and citrusy variety’s uplifting effects as well as its potential medical benefits in aiding patients struggling with fatigue, stress or depression.

 Girl Scout Cookies